UMD: A Globally Connected University

 Many classes are taught in English.
 Prior to the start of the semester, exchange students can participate in a “crash course” designed to orient them to the culture and language in Denmark.

-The chart above was last approved by the UMD Transfer Credit Committee on March 27, 2014.
+The credit conversion listed above was approved by the UMD Study Abroad Transfer Credit Committee on March 27, 2014.

 Undergraduates must receive a C- equivalent or better in order to be eligible for the transfer of credit.